-Lack of knowledge of this possible threat is a constraint on risk assessment and management response.
-There is no existing knowledge of the disease status of brush-tailed rabbit-rat, and whether novel diseases may be contributing to its current decline.
-Recent research has examined the disease status of a large sample (ca. 100 individuals) of non-native black rats Rattus rattus in the Kakadu and Darwin areas (to assess the likelihood that these may be acting as a vector for disease spread to native mammals), and found zero incidence of those diseases most likely to cause decline in native mammals (Jackson et al. 2010).
-Some additional research specifically targeting disease incidence in brush-tailed rabbit-rat, would help clarify the risk assessment, and hence need for management response.
+Other research has examined the disease status of a large sample (ca. 100 individuals) of non-native Black Rats Rattus rattus in the Kakadu and Darwin areas where Rabbit-rats are no longer extant (to assess the likelihood that these may be acting as a vector for disease spread to native mammals), and found zero incidence of those diseases most likely to cause decline in native mammals (Jackson et al. 2010).